 Quercus macrocarpa

-A fire-resistant, native oak species which is most commonly found in the Midwest, this is arguably the most adaptable and tolerant oak species of North America.
+A fire-resistant, native oak species most commonly found in the Midwest, this is arguably the most adaptable oak species of North America.
 They produce some of the largest, low-tannin acorns, making them a primary food source for many Indigenous peoples.
-It is long-lived (up to 300 years), fast-growing, and thrives in open sites.
+It is long-lived (up to 300 years), fast-growing, and thrives in open sites.ย

 Check out our blog post – Oak: An Ecological Powerhouse That Spans the Globe